Therapist Reveals What Masculinity And Femininity Mean To Most Husbands And Wives

 Of course, many of these women are deluding themselves that they would want a more alpha husband.
 If you are a more “alpha” woman, you want to make all the decisions in your marriage and would get pretty annoyed if a man acted more dominant than you (possibly in all arenas except the bedroom… but it’s a rare man who can defer all day long and then become Christian Grey in the sack at night).

-There are some confident and proactive men who will defer to a loving wife on most day-to-day decisions if and only if he is extremely happy in all other regards, especially intimately.
+Some confident and proactive men will defer to a loving wife on most day-to-day decisions if and only if he is extremely happy in all other regards, especially intimately.
 Also, he would need to have a career that provides him ample space to make other important decisions so that he is fine handing over the childcare/home decisions to his wife when he is at home.

 A more passive man, who has learned to be this way in his childhood, usually can grow more active and assertive, aka “masculine,” with time and effort, especially if his wife learns to take a backseat in decision-making if this is what she wants.
 There is no amount of working out learning to “game” women with snappy responses or doing chores that can approximate deep confidence.